Decision-making procedure and remuneration principles

 The incentive scheme is based on incentive periods of three calendar years.
 At the beginning of each incentive period, the Board of Directors identifies the persons covered by the scheme, their maximum remuneration, and the remuneration criteria and their indicators.

-The persons covered by the new scheme are not part of the annual bonus scheme described in section 1.3.3; their remuneration is determined solely on the basis of the incentive scheme for key persons.
+Those included in the incentive scheme for key persons are not part of the incentive scheme for personnel described in section 1.3.3; their remuneration is determined solely on the basis of the incentive scheme for key persons.